acaala/portfolio/README.md

 Below are some of the projects I've worked on.

 1. **Rustone**: A guitar amp simulator build with Rust and Tauri, wth AI integration to generate setups based on user input.
 [View Repo](https://github.com/acaala/rustone)
 2. **Coinseeker**: The first website I created.
 A real-time cryptocurrency price tracker built with Nuxt.JS and Tailwindcss.
 It allows users to search for cryptocurrencies, view live prices, and convert values between different currencies.
-[View Project](https://coinseeker.liamw.dev)[View Repo](https://github.com/acaala/coinseeker)
+[View Project](https://coinseeker.liamw.dev) [View Repo](https://github.com/acaala/coinseeker)

 ## Contact Me